Shahzadqayyum/My-Buddy/README.md

 # My-Buddy
-Contains the files for buddy
+My First AI bot for an Ecom store!